hrjt/php-quickTranslate/README.md

 // Translate text
 $result = $translator->translateString("Hello world!
 This is awesome.");
 echo $result; // Output: "Hello world!
 This is Excellent."

+// Custom translations in code.
+Add custom translation (word replacement) after initialization.
+New rules are not added to dictionary files, but the current code.
+$translator = new QuickTranslator('translations.txt');
+$translator.addTranslation("this","that");
+$result = $translator->translateString("I received your gift, this is awesome");
+echo $result; //Output: "I received your gift, that is awesome"

+//word replacement with Prepend & Append mode using + or -
+$translator = new QuickTranslator('translations.txt');
+$translator.addTranslation("awesome","+i really appreciate it");     //new word starts with '+', it will Append new word(s) to old word(s).
+$translator.addTranslation("awesome","-amazing and");                //new word starts with '-', it will Prepend new word(s) to old word(s).

+$result = $translator->translateString("I received your gift, this is awesome");
+echo $result; //Output: "I received your gift, that is amazing and awesome i really appreciate it"

 ```

 ## 📝 Dictionary Format